Coming Home at Last

 Another dream fulfilled

-Why have I chosen to let you all in on this personal journey of my daughter, thinking that you actually need to know about her story?
+Why have I chosen to let you all in on this very personal journey of my daughter, thinking that you actually would like to know her story?

 Only one night more before I embrace my beautiful, amazing, vibrant unique daughter and see her smile, once again, as it enters my room.